 The problem with that logic is that she already said it was over and there was no chance of reconciliation.
 So #1 was not option, no matter how much I wanted it.
 Which left #2…

 Acceptance that she would never want to come back was the one option I didn’t want to accept, but I had to.

 It was awful.
-I cried, and it hurt bad.
-But it helped me come to terms with the cold, hard truth: She will never return.
+I cried and it hurt bad.
+But making that choice helped me come to terms with the cold, hard truth: She will never return.

 “But how will I ever be happy again?
 She made me feel like a man.
 I felt loved and supported by her like no one else had ever done.”

 One of the many lessons my ex-wife taught me was that I am a lot more worthy than I thought I was before we met.
 I never saw the things in me that she saw.
 I never thought I was that smart or even that attractive.
 She found me sexy and smart.

 She reinforced that perception until I believed it myself.
 But when she left, I started feeling bad so I had to remember and believe that what she said about me was still true.
 I had to believe that I was still sexy and smart so that I didn’t fall back into the old, unhealthy habit of believing I was anything less.

 When someone makes you feel happy and loved, it’s because they see things in you that you already are but for some reason, maybe you don’t see in yourself.
 Sometimes we find that perfect partner that feels right in every way, and they make us feel better than we’ve ever felt with anyone else.

 Then they leave.
 That’s the hardest part, because we think that in order to be happy, we need that person in our life.
 But sometimes why they show up in the first place is to remind us of who we already are that we can’t see for ourselves at the time.